Comprehensive Guide to Flat Roofs for Homes: Materials, Application, Design & More

 When you check your roof for damage, always check the caulking and flashing.
 These two parts are easy to replace, but if not maintained, can damage your entire roof system.

 While some minor damage can be fixed DIY with patch kits from your local home center, larger or deeper cracks and splits require professional tools, experience, and equipment.
-If you’re not confident that you can seal any damage in a way that is completely watertight, call in a professional contractor for help.
+If you’re not confident that you can seal any damage in a way that is completely watertight, call a professional flat roof contractor near you for help.

 Flat roofs improve energy savings.